JubierA/AWS_Sample_Repo/README.md

 `terraform apply`

 Once the infrastructure has been applied, you can confirm this by logging onto AWS or using the command `terraform state list`, you can also use `terraform state [resource.reference_name]` to show you the specifics of a single resource.

-Now that the infrastructure is set up, you can now use python against the infrastrcuture such as running tests.
-Pytest is a package installed earlier and the command below runs pytest against the tests subfolder.
-If the tests succeed, a coverage report is also created - this shows how much of the code is covered by tests, aiming for 100%.

-`pytest tests && pytest --cov`

-If you need to run any scripts, as no infrastructure has been set up to run them just yet you can use the command `python [filename].py`, ideally within the virtual environment.

 When the resources are no longer required, you can use the command below.
 This is useful from both a cost and green perspective as you don't want to spin up resources longer than what is required.